How to Choose the Best Robo-Advisor for You

 How much do robo-advisors cost?

-Robo-advisors are much cheaper than their human advisor equivalents.
-While human financial planners may charge up to 2% AUM, a robo-advisor like Betterment charges only 0.25% AUM.
+In most cases, robo-advisors are much cheaper than their human advisor equivalents.
+While human financial planners may charge up to 2.0% AUM, a robo-advisor like Betterment charges only 0.25% AUM.
 On a $100,000 portfolio that would be $2,000 in fees for the financial professional, but only $250 for Betterment.

-M1 Finance is one of the most affordable robo-advisors out there, with no account management fees.
+M1 Finance is one of the most affordable robo-advisors out there, with no account management fees for the basic service, and a low annual fee for M1 Plus, with added features.

-Quite a few robo-advisors offer basic and premium packages, with rates ranging from 0.25-0.50% AUM.
-Betterment and Ellevest each offer a Digital plan for 0.25% AUM, with Premium services at 0.50%.
+Quite a few robo-advisors offer basic and premium packages, with rates ranging from 0.25 – 0.50% AUM.
+Betterment and Ellevest each offer a low-fee Digital plan and Premium services at a higher price point.

-Though its free retirement calculator services are fantastic, Personal Capital is one of the most expensive robo-advisors on the market.
+Though its free retirement calculator services are fantastic, Empower (formerly Personal Capital) is one of the more expensive robo-advisors on the market.
 Clients who want to go beyond their calculator services can expect to pay 0.89% AUM on accounts under $3 million.
-However, there’s good news for very wealthy investors: Personal Capital offers a sliding scale, which means that accounts valued over $10 mil will be charged only 0.49% AUM.
-Personal Capital also offers private wealth management which include estate planning, tax and other services.
+However, there’s good news for very wealthy investors: Empower’s sliding scale, charges accounts valued over $10 mil only 0.49% AUM.
+Empower also offers private wealth management which include estate planning, tax and other services.

-To help you make a decision at a glance, we’ve compiled a comprehensive list of fees, ranking robo-advisors from lowest to highest fees.
+To help you make a decision at a glance, we’ve compiled a ranking of robo-advisors from lowest to highest fees.

 Which robo-advisor has the best returns?